chriscamacho/Jgles2/readme.md

 If you want to port Jgles to your platform (it would certainly be apreciated) I have marked any platform specific with #ifdef XORG

-Currently there are just 3 critical sections
+Currently there are just 4 critical sections

 get_native_display() - returns the native handle used to create the EGL display handle

 make_native_window(
             native_display,     the native display handle
             egl_display         the EGL display handle
             config              the chosen EGL config
             x, y,               position on the screen
             width, height,      width/height of window
             fullscreen)         should it be fullscreen without decoration

+setFullscreen(
+            native_display,
+            native_window,
+            full)              boolean true for fullscreen false for windowed.

 pumpEvents(native_Display,native_window)